pieterjanvc/R3R/README.md

 This demo repo is used to teach coding practices that ensure robust and reproducible analyses.

-The dummy project will provide some code related to single cell RNA sequencing, but has been written for demonstrating project organization and not actual analysis so do not use it for that purpose.
+The dummy project provides code related to metagenomic taxa counting based on read alignment, but has been written for demonstrating project organization and not actual analysis so do not use it for that purpose.

 The information below is a summary on how to setup a good R project for a data science project.